D819/cockroach-poker-zh/client/README.md

-# Two Rooms and a Boom - frontend
+# Cockroach Poker - frontend

-This is the frontend code for Two Rooms and a Boom:
+This is the frontend code for Cockroach Poker:

 - TypeScript
 - React